svglan/arch-dots/README.md

 ./copy.sh
 ```

+## ❗❗❗ DEBIAN AND UBUNTU HEADS UP!
+- I am getting ridiculously amount of messages for updating your KooL Hyprland dotfiles.
+I have made a BIG note on [`WIKI`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Install_&_Update)

-## ⚠️⚠️⚠️ ATTENTION - BACKUPS CREATED by SCRIPT
+#### ⚠️⚠️⚠️ ATTENTION - BACKUPS CREATED by SCRIPT
 > [!CAUTION]
 > copy.sh, release.sh and even upgrade.sh creates a backup!
-> Kindly investigate manually contents on your ~/.config
+> Kindly investigate manually contents on your $HOME/.config
 > Delete manually all the backups which you dont need

 #### 🛎️ a small note on wallpapers